 You can try the following dishes to make your Hariyal Teej a little more special-

 The influence of this festival has covered major portions of India.
-People from all the four directions celebrate the occasion with full energy and happiness.
+Therefore, people from all the four directions celebrate the occasion with zest and happiness.
 Additionally, the festival has a significant place in Rajasthan.
 On this day, a splendid royal procession is observed.
 People worship Teej Mata (Goddess Parvati) through the lanes of the city.
 The procession carries a statue of goddess Parvati and calls it Teej Sawari.

 People from the northern side of India and Nepal commemorate this festival and observe fast for the wellness of their family.